789ni812/imgdescriptor/spec.md

 3.  ✅ **Refine Component Layout**: Display the categories and their corresponding text in a clean, readable, structured format (e.g., labeled sections or cards).
 4.  ✅ **Add "Copy to Clipboard" Feature**: Implement a button to allow the user to copy the raw description text.

-### Phase 6: AI Story Generation - ⚪ **Not Started**
+### Phase 6: AI Story Generation - ✅ **Complete**
 1.  **Backend Story Generation:**
-    *   ⚪ Create a new API route at `/api/generate-story`.
+    *   ✅ Create a new API route at `/api/generate-story`.
-    *   ⚪ This route will accept an `{ description: string }` payload.
+    *   ✅ This route will accept an `{ description: string }` payload.
-    *   ⚪ It will call the second LM Studio model with a specific story-generation prompt.
+    *   ✅ It will call the second LM Studio model with a specific story-generation prompt.
 2.  **Frontend UI Components:**
-    *   ⚪ Create a new `StoryDisplay.tsx` component to show the generated story, including its own distinct loading and error states.
+    *   ✅ Create a new `StoryDisplay.tsx` component to show the generated story, including its own distinct loading and error states.
-    *   ⚪ Create a "Generate Story" button component that is only visible after a description is successfully loaded.
+    *   ✅ Create a "Generate Story" button component that is only visible after a description is successfully loaded.
-    *   ⚪ Write Jest tests for the new components following our TDD workflow.
+    *   ✅ Write Jest tests for the new components following our TDD workflow.
 3.  **Frontend Integration:**
-    *   ⚪ Add new state variables in `page.tsx` for the story content, loading status, and any potential errors (`story`, `isStoryLoading`, `storyError`).
+    *   ✅ Add new state variables in `page.tsx` for the story content, loading status, and any potential errors (`story`, `isStoryLoading`, `storyError`).
-    *   ⚪ Update `page.tsx` to call the `/api/generate-story` endpoint when the new button is clicked.
+    *   ✅ Update `page.tsx` to call the `/api/generate-story` endpoint when the new button is clicked.
-    *   ⚪ Modify the page layout to display the `StoryDisplay` component on the right-hand side, below the image description.
+    *   ✅ Modify the page layout to display the `StoryDisplay` component on the right-hand side, below the image description.
 4.  **Final Testing:**
-    *   ⚪ Perform end-to-end testing of the full image-to-description-to-story workflow.
+    *   ✅ Perform end-to-end testing of the full image-to-description-to-story workflow.
-    *   ⚪ Commit the completed feature to GitHub.
+    *   ✅ Commit the completed feature to GitHub.

+### Phase 7: UI/UX Overhaul - ⚪ Not Started

+#### Vision
+Transform the application from a functional prototype into a polished, professional, and intuitive tool.
+The design should be clean, modern, and engaging, making the powerful AI capabilities feel accessible and delightful.
+Focus on clarity, visual hierarchy, and providing clear user feedback at every step.

+#### Plan & Tasks

+**Part 1: Foundational Styling & Layout**
+- [ ] Define a professional color palette and modern typography (e.g., Inter from Google Fonts)
+- [ ] Integrate the new font and color palette into Tailwind config and global styles
+- [ ] Create a consistent App Shell with Header and Footer components
+- [ ] Refine the main layout using card components for clear separation

+**Part 2: Redesigning the Core User Journey**
+- [ ] Overhaul the ImageUpload component with a custom dropzone, icon, and styled button
+- [ ] Implement skeleton loaders for description and story loading states
+- [ ] Add instant feedback for actions (e.g., "Copied!" on clipboard copy)

+**Part 3: Mobile Responsiveness & Polish**
+- [ ] Make the layout fully responsive, stacking columns on mobile
+- [ ] Adjust padding, font sizes, and spacing for mobile screens
+- [ ] Ensure all interactive elements have clear hover, focus, and disabled states

+#### Best Practices
+- Use Tailwind CSS for all styling and responsive design
+- Keep components small, focused, and reusable
+- Use semantic HTML and accessible ARIA attributes where appropriate
+- Write minimal, clean code for each task, avoiding over-engineering
+- Use TDD: Write a failing Jest test for each new UI feature or state before implementation
+- Refactor after tests pass, ensuring code remains simple and maintainable

 ## Dependencies
 ```json